PSU-Research-Computing/psurc-ansible-cluster-config/README.md

 		User <username>
 ```

-Replace <username> with your username but leave everything else the same.
+Replace '<username>' with your username but leave everything else the same.

 After setting up your ssh config file setup RSA keys on all of the host machines to allow automatic login
-**If you do not setup your RSA keys ansible will not work properly**
+**If you do not setup your RSA keys ansible will not work properly.**

 Adding New Users
 ================